 Morphology

 Responsible lecturer: Prof.dr.
 S.J.M.H.
 Hulscher

 Course code: 195410200

 Period: 2

 ECTS: 7,5

-In the course Morphology three topics are discussed that have a relation with morphology of rivers, estuaries, coasts and seas.
+Course description: In the course Morphology three topics are discussed that have a relation with morphology of rivers, estuaries, coasts and seas.
 Physics play an important role herein.
 Because understanding and predicting morphology is often necessary to support control, the link with practice often comes into play.
 An example is the widening of the Westerschelde, maintaining the coast line, controlling pipe lines in a dynamic seabed with sand waves.
-By means of recent scientific papers these topics are studied; these papers are presented by students and the topic is discussed using associated assignments.
-For the course in Morphology students need to do the course in Mathematical physics of water systems at first.
+By means of recent scientific papers these topics are studied; these papers are presented by students and the topic is discussed using

+Mathematical physics of water systems at first.

 Mathematical Physics of Water Systems

+--------------------------------------- ------------------

 Responsible lecturer: Dr.ir.
 P.C.
 Roos

 Course code: 195400900

 Period: 3

 ECTS: 7,5